AdaCore/ada_coding_standards/source/guidelines/robust_programming_practice.rst

    Partners : constant Agencies_Mask := (CNSA => False, others => True);

 In this example, the "others" is allowed because it refers to all but one component.

+"""""""
+Notes
+"""""""

 GNATcheck can detect violations via the OTHERS_In_Aggregates rule.

 -----------------------------------------------------
 No Unassigned Mode-Out Procedure Parameters (RPP04)